 Now, I had Snickerdoodles that were cooked through properly!
 Hooray!!

 So were these an exact replica of the original Snickerdoodles?
 Not exactly.
 As I mentioned, the Xylitol seemed a bit dark.
 The problem I stumbled into is that Xylitol has a much lower melting point than sugar.
 Xyltiol melts at 197.6oF whereas sugar melts at 366.8oF.
 I ended up with a runny mess from the Xylitol melting on the outside of the cookie.
-For future attempts, I would roll the Snickerdoodle in Cinnamon only and not a Cinnamon/Xylitol mixture.
+For future attempts, I rolled the Snickerdoodles in Cinnamon only and not a Cinnamon/Xylitol mixture.
 The cookie was sweet enough without the extra Xylitol on the outside anyway.
 Also, my darling husband said he could taste the freshness that comes through in the Xylitol.
-Removing the Xylitol from the coating will also make this go away.
+Removing the Xylitol from the coating also made this go away.

 Next, although I got a cookie baked through, it was very dense.
 This one is a bit more tricky to fix.
 There are a lot of factors that go into how dense a cookie is.
 I used a flour mix that works really well for my GF chocolate chip cookies.
 Well, this was where I went wrong.
 I like chewy, melt in your mouth chocolate chip cookies.
 But that’s not how I would describe Snickerdoodles.
 They should be lighter, fluffier.
 More like a soft crumb.

 How do we fix that?
 We need more air generated.
 That’s a leavening problem, right?
-What I will try next time is replacing some of the baking soda with baking powder.
 The recipe calls for 1 teaspoon baking soda.
-I’ll replace this with 1/2 teaspoon baking soda and 1 teaspoon baking powder.
+I replaced this with 1/2 teaspoon baking soda and 1 teaspoon baking powder.
+Much better!
+Now that’s what I call a light and fluffy Snickerdoodle!

 Low Carb Snickerdoodles Recipe